Arpitagoel401/Human-Emotion-Detection/README.md

 Model Architecture: A Convolutional Neural Network (CNN) designed to learn and classify facial expressions effectively.

-Metrics: Accuracy, precision, recall, and F1-score to evaluate model performance.
+Metrics: Accuracy to evaluate model performance.

-Deployment: Integration with a GUI or API for real-time emotion detection.
+Deployment: Integration with a GUI for real-time emotion detection.

 ## Project Workflow